MurageKabui/CL-QuickTranslate/README.md

 </p>

   # CL-QuickTranslate

   *As present, you may have noticed that the Web version of Google Translate opens with standard European language pairs by default
-  (none of which I EVER use) , neither nowhere in the Google menu is there the possibility to set default languages for translation nor are the last used pairs synced to my account, which leaves me with the boring alternative to navigate and select the languages from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use.
+  (none of which you may EVER use) , neither nowhere in the [Google menu](https://translate.google.com) is there the possibility to set default languages for translation nor are the last used pairs synced to my account, which leaves you with the boring alternative to navigate and select the languages from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use.
   And as a frequent user it might be a bit more painful to keep changing them, which led me to a quicker approach to provide a one liner solution to it.*